-Stop at La Scarzuola:
+5. Stop at La Scarzuola:

 Another interesting thing to do in Umbria is to hire a car and visit the park of La Scarzuola.
 Situated only a few kilometers from the town of Citta del Pieve, Scarzuola is eccentric and a little eerie.
 There are guided tours to show you the park which was created by Tomasso Buzzi.

 The intention behind Buzzi’s creation of La Scarzuola was the concept of an “Ideal City”.
 Even after visiting La Scarzuola, I don’t know what he meant by an ideal city or whether it was ideal, but all I can say, it is worth making that trip to this surreal place!
 Read here to know more.

 How to Reach La Scarzuola:

 La Scarzuola can only be reached by car as the nearest train station is 60kms away.
 It is close to Montegiove and Citta di Pieve.